 A flower market takes place in the square on Tuesday, Thursday and Saturday and an Old Book Fair on the first Sunday of the month.

 Find out more about Place de l’Hôtel de Ville and its monuments.

-Bordered with typically renovated Provençal houses with their colourful façades and decorated with a fountain by Jean Amado (1977), the square is nowadays a smart area with restaurants and cafés whose terraces cover half the square, hence creating a very nice overall atmosphere, somewhat reminiscent of Italy.
+Provençal houses with colourful façades border the square and a fountain by Jean Amado (1977) decorated its centre.
+Place des Cardeurs is nowadays a popular place with restaurants and cafés whose terraces cover half the square.
+In a way, they create a very nice atmosphere, somewhat reminiscent of Italy.

 Place des Fontêtes

 At the bottom of the square lies another, much smaller square: Place des Fontêtes.
 In the Provençal dialect, “Fontêtes” means “small fountains” and indicates that water flows abundantly here.
 The waters of the hidden springs were collected in a common well that has since been replaced with the current fountain.